 Middle school is a time of transition and growing.
-Your child leaves elementary school, and has 3 years to be ready for high school!
+Your child leaves elementary school, and has three years to be ready for high school!
 How is this possible?
-Here are some hard-won lessons learned from 3 kids gone through these years for middle school success.
+Here are some hard-won lessons learned from getting three kids through these years for middle school success.

 Adults usually love it when a kid is willing to talk and have an actual conversation with them, so encourage them to ask away.
 Plus, it’s an added bonus to that adult that your child is asking questions and interested in them.

 Think about future job possibilities.

 Help your child to start looking around at different jobs that people have wherever you all are.
 Even when watching a show, try to notice how many jobs there are on that show.
 Watch the news for different stories about people’s lives and what they do during the day.

 These conversations can be very interesting to say the least, it’s amazing what they know and think that they know.
 Remember, though, that it’s a conversation, not time to lecture!

 My video goes into more detail about this here.
 And be sure to read on below the video for the rest of the story!